dx4test/dx-edgar-analytics/README.md

 * TreeSet "sortedUserSessions"

 Java class TreeSet is essentially a balanced binary search tree implemented through Red-Black Tree.
 Its add, remove, and contains methods have time complexity of O(logn); moreover, the time complexity is only O(1) for peeking and polling the elements from its head or tail.

 It's used to maintain a collection of user sessions which are sorted in ascending order of expirationTimeInSeconds and/or serialNumber.
 By this data structure, it's super fast to check which user sessions have been expired by starting from its head; also it's still fast enough for adding and removing some user session to/from this data structure when inserting a new user session or updating some existing user session.

 NOTE: when some existing user session need be updated with another endDateTime (including expirationTimeInSeconds), we need remove it from this data structure at first, then update the user session, and finally put it back into this data structure.

 ## (5) Work-flow of Main Class "DataAnalyzer"

-* abstraction
+* Summary

 It's the core class of this project for dealing with business logics.
 Its primary functionalities include: